traupach/wrf_lrf_les/README.md

 boundary layer (PBL) scheme; at LES resolution the PBL scheme will be turned off, so I have made new tendency variables that are treated in the same way to other tendencies in the model.
 Note that the perturbations are added **without** explicitly hydrostatically rebalancing the model.

 * The radiative cooling profile is prescribed when `const_rad_cooling == 1`.
-In this case the radiation driver is called, and immediately afterwards the theta tendancy due to radiation is prescribed.
-Note this may affect the accuracy of the following variables which are computed by the radiation driver: `COSZEN, CLDFRA, SWDOWN, GLW, ACSWUPT, ACSWUPTC, ACSWDNT, ACSWDNTC, ACSWUPB, ACSWUPBC, ACSWDNB, ACSWDNBC, ACLWUPT, ACLWUPTC, ACLWUPB, ACLWUPBC, ACLWDNB, ACLWDNBC, SWUPT, SWUPTC, SWDNT, SWDNTC, SWUPB, SWUPBC, SWDNB, SWDNBC, LWUPT, LWUPTC, LWUPB, LWUPBC, LWDNB, LWDNBC, OLR`.
+In this case the radiation driver is not called, and instead the theta tendancy due to radiation is prescribed.
+Note this means the following variables, which are computed by the radiation driver, will not be calculated: `COSZEN, CLDFRA, SWDOWN, GLW, ACSWUPT, ACSWUPTC, ACSWDNT, ACSWDNTC, ACSWUPB, ACSWUPBC, ACSWDNB, ACSWDNBC, ACLWUPT, ACLWUPTC, ACLWUPB, ACLWUPBC, ACLWDNB, ACLWDNBC, SWUPT, SWUPTC, SWDNT, SWDNTC, SWUPB, SWUPBC, SWDNB, SWDNBC, LWUPT, LWUPTC, LWUPB, LWUPBC, LWDNB, LWDNBC, OLR`.